phoebeharmon/cafeteria/README.md

 **Project Description**

-I want to automate my process of deciding which dining hall to eat at.
+This project began with the goal to automate my process of deciding which dining hall to eat at.
 A user starts by getting a list of all the food items served in the upcoming 7 days.
-A user can add food items to a list of favorite foods.
+They can add food items to a list of favorite foods.
 The user will be given a list of dates and meal times and locations for that food item in the following week.

 **External Libraries**
 * Library to make HTTP request